Visible Contradictions

 Seeing Ourselves Clearly

-Context does not change the realities we find ourselves in, but it does change how we orient to those realities.
+Context doesn’t change the realities we find ourselves in.
+But it does change how we orient to those realities.

 We do not develop into a full expression of our nature through ease and good fortune.
-The dynamic aspects of the birth chart—the part of our fate that seems the most harrowing—provide the agitation required to bring the soul into full flowering.
+The dynamic aspects of the birth chart—the part of our fate that can feel harrowing—often provide the agitation required to bring the soul into fuller flowering.

 I have heard it said that the soul is a seed.
-For this seed to take root and flourish into full expression, it must be developed.5
+For this seed to take root and flourish into full expression, it must be developed.

 Astrology is a vital element in my soul-developing work.
 Most relevant to this dialogue, as a mirror for seeing and deepening interior fluency, bringing what is unconscious above ground, where new possibilities for conscious choice (sometimes) become perceptible.